wp-plugins/text-filter-suite/readme.txt

 post and its contents.
 They look for the "content_filter" and "comment_filter" post custom fields, and apply the appropriate filter functions if they are found.

-Lastly, the core functions will look for a querystring variable named "filter", and attempt to apply the named filter to the current page view.
-For example, if you browse to "http://example.com/?filter=fudd", all content will have the "fudd" filter applied to it, regardless of whether any TFS-related post custom fields are set.

 == Changelog ==
 = 1.3 - 2012-09-18 =